 The sectors most commonly requested by partner organisations include:

 - Communications and media

 Advice on responsible volunteering is available on Smartraveller.

-More information about host organisations
+More information about partner organisations

 Australian partner organisations

-More information for Australian partner organisations
+More information about Australian partner organisations

 If you are looking to volunteer through other programs, advice is available on Smartraveller about responsible volunteering.
 Thoroughly research the organisation that you plan to work with, particularly when working with children.